Open-Source-Compliance/OSCake/README.md

 * creates the one **O**pen **S**ource **C**ompliance **F**ile that - if distributed together with package collection - assures that the package collection is distributed compliantly = in accordance with the requirements of the involved licenses.

-The point of this project is, that the knowledge which Open Source compliance artifacts have to be created / delivered in the context of which licenses and which architectural constraints is inherently embedded into the Domain Specific Language(s) defined and evaluated by XText and XTend.
+**The point of OSCake is, that the (legal, licenses specific and architectural) knowledge which Open Source compliance artifacts have to be created and bundled with a product to distribute it compliantly is inherently embedded into a set of two Domain Specific Languages defined and evaluated by XText and XTend.**

 ## About this component

-If you read the [reasons to set up the TDOSCA initiative](https://github.com/Open-Source-Compliance/tdosca) and especially the transcription of our lecture given on the [Open Compliance Summit 2020](https://github.com/Open-Source-Compliance/tdosca/blob/master/doc/20201201-lecture-at-open-compliance-summit/README.md), then you end up in sheet signaling in which sense (for example) ORT and OSCake will cooperate: OSCake takes results gathered by ORT and compiles the really license adequate Open Source Compliance File:
+If you read the [reasons to set up the TDOSCA initiative](https://github.com/Open-Source-Compliance/tdosca) and especially the transcription of our lecture given on the [Open Compliance Summit 2020](https://github.com/Open-Source-Compliance/tdosca/blob/master/doc/20201201-lecture-at-open-compliance-summit/README.md), then you end up in a sheet signaling in which sense (for example) ORT and OSCake will cooperate:

+**OSCake takes results gathered by ORT and automatically compiles a license adequate Open Source Compliance File which can be bundled with the respective product to distribute it compliantly:**

 ![ORT & OSCake cooperation](img/a-ort-oscake-cooperation.png)

-OSCake applies the Open Source License Compliance knowledge - inherently in a declarative manner represented into the domain specific language - and creates the inherently license adequate Open Source Declaration File from which it derives the distributable markdown version.
-The more precise architecture of *OSCake* looks like this
+To do so, firstly *OSCake* has defined a weak compliance artifact language *OSCC*.
+By this domain specific language it defines, which data have generally to be gathered.
+It follows the principle 'One (method to gather data) fits all (licenses)'.

+Secondly, *OSCake* has defined the strict compliance artifact language *OSCF*.
+By this domain specific language it defines, which data have to be put together with respect to each component to distribute all these components compliantly.

+As interpretation of the *OSCC* file, *OSCake* creates the respective *OSCF*-File: using the gathered data described in the *OSCC* file, it creates the license specific *Open Source Compliance File*

+As interpretation of the *OSCF* file, *OSCake* creates the respective *OSCF.md*-File: by evaluating the *OSCF* file and some external data, it creates the one *Open Source Compliance (Markdown) File*, which can indeed be bundled with the respective product to distribute it compliantly.

+The advantage of using a domain specific language in this context is, that one can represent the Open Source License Compliance knowledge in a declarative manner:

 ![OSCake architecture](img/b-oscake-architecture.png)

-So, existing Open Source scan tools create large lists of compliance entities that in any sense could be relevant for creating Open Source Compliance Artifact(s). *OSCake* takes these more or less complete and mostly over-fulfillinf sets.
+So, existing Open Source scan tools create large lists of compliance entities that in any sense could be relevant for creating Open Source Compliance Artifact(s).
+But *OSCake* takes these more or less complete and mostly over-fulfillinf sets.
 The *Open Source Compliance artifact knowledge engine* knows which of the articats found by the Open Source scanning tools must used in which license context and derives the one Open Source Compliance File which really meets the requirements of the involved licenses.

 ## Getting the OSCX language definitions run:

+### Preparing the environment

 1. Install the *Eclipse IDE for Java and DSL Developers* from [https://www.eclipse.org/downloads/packages/](https://www.eclipse.org/downloads/packages/).
 (Alternatively install the Xtext and Xtend via the Eclipse Marketplace)
-2. Install a markdown viewer (optional)
+2. Install a markdown viewer being able to deal with GitHub flavored markdown - either as *Eclipse Plugin* or as an *external Editor*
-3. Create a new *Eclipse Working Directory* `ews.dsl`.
+3. Create a new *Eclipse Working Directory* `$HOME/ews.dsl`.
 4. Inside of this directory create the *Eclipse Working Directories* `ews.xtx.` and `ews.osc`
 5. Start Eclipse and select `ews.dsl/ews.xtx` as working directory.
 6. Create two new XText projects (New/Project/Xtext/Xtext-Project) with the parameters: